An ALE approach to reduce spurious numerical mixing through variational minimizers: application to internal waves: ALE movement through variational minimization

-The coefficients $a_\vartheta,a_x , a_\xi $ are non-dimensional, whereas $a_M$ must be carefully chosen based on the form of $M$.
-The modeler has the freedom to specify these four parameters based on the particular configureation under study.
+The coefficients determine the relative influence of the objectives \ref{o1}--\ref{o3}: $a_\vartheta$ controls the strength of the Lagrangian bias, $a_x$ and $a_\xi$ regulate grid smoothing in the $x$ and $\xi$ directions, respectively, while $a_M$ controls the degree of refinement induced by the monitor function $M$.
+The modeler has the freedom to specify these four parameters based on the particular configuration under study.
 Below, it will be shown how these four values should blend.